vkola-lab/jad2024/README.md

 ![Screenshot 2023-05-09 at 2 08 00 PM](https://github.com/vkola-lab/mci_mri_graph/assets/90205073/891528e6-c94f-4c56-9717-bfac9d58bf16)

 B. After generating the individual .nii binary masks of each region.
 You will need to run bin_to_sig_mask.ipynb to obtain the MRI signal intensity for that region.
 This code multiplies the binary mask but the original MRI image. <br> Note: double check that the original MRI is alinged to the MNI space before running this.
-You can do so by printing the header information of the MRI and verifying qform: aligned.
+You can do so by printing the header information of the MRI and verifying qform: aligned. <br>
 ![Screenshot 2023-05-09 at 2 21 36 PM](https://github.com/vkola-lab/mci_mri_graph/assets/90205073/56ee2292-92d4-4620-af33-85bdbabad10a)